Regulatory actions for Oct. 3, 2023

 No Comments

-Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Equashield, Neurosigma, Procisedx.
+Regulatory snapshots, including global drug submissions and approvals, clinical trial approvals and other regulatory decisions and designations: ANI, Avenge, Basilea, Biogen, Cabaletta, Eli Lilly, Hoth, Pharmazz, Rocket.

 Briefs